-3. Channel Flow Alteration
+4. Channel Flow Alteration

+This indicator is used to characterize any manmade changes to the streamflow, whether discharge into the reach or withdrawals from the reach.
 Water withdrawals from the stream have potential to affect habitat conditions and change the biological and geomorphological conditions of the stream.
 Temporary diversions are those that are not meant to last (e g small rock diversions for taro that would blow out during a normal storm event).
 Intermittent withdrawals are those that are occasional or periodic.
-Any flow alterations outside of the segment should not be counted in this element; instead, note distant diversions/inputs in the "Overview" sheet.
+Any flow alterations outside of the reach should not be counted in this element; instead, note distant diversions/inputs in the "Overview" sheet.
 If temporary or intermittent, the score should reflect also the amount of water being taken, scoring higher within the range if minimal water is being diverted.
-Also note if there are inputs, such as stormwater outfalls or culverts in the segment.
-Record score on the data sheet.
+Also note if there are inputs, such as stormwater outfalls or culverts in the reach.
+Record score on the data sheet using the following scoring levels: